himanshusharma89/Flutter-Blog-App/README.md

 <!--te-->

 ## About this app
-This is a new Flutter application that I have developed.
-You can check from the name that it is just a blog adding and saving application.
-This is a fully functional app with Firebase backend.
+An anonymous blog creation application.
+It is provides real-time blog creation without any communication and account creation.
+It is Created using Flutter SDK and utilizing Firebase as backend.

 <br>